 We take great pride in sourcing healthy, natural ingredients to use in our Darford dog treats.
-We carefully inspect everything before it enters our facilities and we inspect everything twice more before products ever leave.
-We never use ingredients from Asia and we follow rigorous quality control guidelines to ensure our treats meet the highest standards.
+We carefully inspect everything before it enters our facilities and we inspect everything twice more before our products leave.
+We are HACCP certified and follow rigorous quality control guidelines to ensure our treats meet the highest standards.
 We feed our dogs Darford treats too - and we know only the best will do.

 Alfalfa is the king of greens, known as the “Father of Foods” with roots that source nutrients up to 80 feet deep.
 With vitamins and minerals from A to Zinc, Alfalfa also boasts chlorophyll, too!

 Also known as Roucou, Annatto Extract is a derivative of the achiote tree.
 The extract is produced from the reddish pulp which surrounds the seeds of the achiote.
 Annatto is commonly used as a natural food colorant.

 An excellent source of vitamins plus pectin, a water soluble fiber.